NovaCat35/lit-web-component/README.md

 ---

 > [!NOTE]
-> Below is notes for developer creating a new project to upload to NPM as a package.
+> Below are notes for the developer creating a new project to upload to NPM as a package.

 ## Publishing to NPM
 > Note the package.json changes & then run the following: